-Source: Nitrogen-relevant policies from South Asia collected for the South Asian Nitrogen Hub (SANH) 2020-2021.
+Source: Nitrogen-relevant policies from South Asia collected by the South Asian Nitrogen Hub (SANH) 2020-2021 see Yang et al. (2021).
 Note: A policy could be coded multiple times by policy type, hence policy types add up to more than 649.Selected policies are those classified with high-medium relevance and large-medium scope.